MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P3-The-Sushi-Tower/content.md

   for _ in 1...total {
 >
-      /* Need to access last piece properties */ let lastPiece = sushiTower.last as SushiPiece!
+      /* Need to access last piece properties */ let lastPiece = sushiTower.last as!
+SushiPiece
 >
-      /* Need to ensure we don't create impossible sushi structures */ if lastPiece?.side != .none {
+      /* Need to ensure we don't create impossible sushi structures */ if lastPiece.side != .none {
          addTowerPiece(side: .none)
       } else {
 >